singularperturbation/whisper-burn/README.md

 This usage assumes that "audio16k.wav" is the audio file you want to transcribe, and "tiny_en" is the model to use.
 Please adjust according to your specific needs.

 Enjoy using **Whisper Burn**!

+The fork:

+We plan to use this model to read commands and orchestrate / automate workflows through OCR-ing screenshots.